bombchus/z64-music-wiki/docs/basic/categories.md

     #
     # Allowed Audiobank Values: "0x##", "custom"
     #     The "audiobank" key determines which audiobank the game set in the game
     #     key will use.
-However, if you are using a custom audiobank then the value
+However, if using a custom audiobank then the value should
-    #     should be changed to "custom" as this indicates the bank needs to be inserted.
+    #     be changed to "custom" as this indicates the bank needs to be inserted.
     #
     ---
     game: "oot"